21 Jump Street: Reception

 21 Jump Street, along with Married... with Children and The Tracey Ullman Show, debuted in the spring of 1987.
 All three shows were hits with audiences and helped to establish the then-newly launched Fox network.
 21 Jump Street was the first hit series for the Fox network.
-In August, 21 Jump Street became the first Fox series to win its timeslot against a Big three network series.
+In August, 21 Jump Street became the first Fox series to win its timeslot against a Big Three network series.
 In the United Kingdom, it was shown on the similarly nascent, and interrelated, Sky One, which had yet to reach a sizeable audience.

 Broadcast history

 Season 4 was the last season to air on the Fox network.
-In commentary on the Season 5 DVD set, Peter DeLuise said that Fox had decided to cancel the show after Season 4 because the ratings had fallen below a set limit.
-Following this season Johnny Depp and Dustin Nguyen left the show.
-The departure of their characters was never explained in the narrative of the TV series, but in the movie it is explained that Hanson was transferred to the DEA and was later joined by Officer Penhall.
-The Booker spin-off crossover episode, "Wheels and Deals Part One", is included with 21 Jump Streets syndication package, and is also included on the fourth season DVD set.
+In the commentary provided with the Season 5 DVD set, Peter DeLuise said that Fox had decided to cancel the show after Season 4 because the ratings had fallen below a set limit.
+Following this season, Johnny Depp and Dustin Nguyen left the show.
+The departure of their characters was never fully explained in the narrative of the TV series, but in the movie it is explained that Officer Hanson was transferred to the DEA and was later joined by Officer Penhall.
+The Booker spin-off crossover episode, "Wheels and Deals – Part One," is included with 21 Jump Streets syndication package, and is also included on the Season 4 DVD set.

-Officer Dean Garrett (David Barry Gray) makes his first appearance in "Everyday is Christmas".
-As it became harder for the original cast members to plausibly pass as high school students, his character and Officer Kati Rocky (Alexandra Powers) were intended to be "youthful" replacements, so the show could maintain its original premise of younger looking cops posing as high school students.
+Officer Dean Garrett (David Barry Gray) makes his first appearance in "Everyday is Christmas."
+As it became more difficult for the original Jump Street cast to pass as high-school students, younger actors were brought in, intended to be "youthful" replacements in order to allow the show to maintain its original premise of young-looking cops posing as high-school students.

 Home media

 Anchor Bay Entertainment released all five seasons of 21 Jump Street on DVD in Region 1 between 2004 and 2006.

 On October 14, 2009, it was announced that Mill Creek Entertainment had acquired the rights to several Stephen J. Cannell series, including 21 Jump Street, and subsequently re-released the first four seasons.
-In addition, Mill Creek also released 21 Jump Street - The Complete Series, an 18-disc collection featuring all 103 episodes of the series on DVD on July 27, 2010.
+In addition, Mill Creek also released 21 Jump Street: The Complete Series, an 18-disc collection featuring all 103 episodes of the series on DVD on July 27, 2010.

-On July 29, 2022, Visual Entertainment will release 21 Jump Street - The Complete Series on DVD in Region 1.
+On July 29, 2022, Visual Entertainment released 21 Jump Street: The Complete Series on DVD in Region 1.

-In Region 2, Anchor Bay Entertainment has released all 5 seasons on DVD in the UK.
+In Region 2, Anchor Bay Entertainment released all 5 seasons on DVD in the UK.
 They also released a complete series set on March 5, 2012.

-In Region 4, Madman Entertainment has released all five seasons on DVD in Australia.
+In Region 4, Madman Entertainment released all five seasons on DVD in Australia.
 They also released a complete series collection on May 1, 2013.

 In Region 2, Pidax Film released a complete series set box set on September 18, 2020, in Germany with all original music intact.
 German and English audio tracks.